wxqlab/Image-Hashing-Toolkit/README.md

 ### Image-Hashing-Toolkit
 There is the image hashing toolkit, which contains the following methods.
-You will need to download the images (mat format) at [here](https://github.com/CVI-SZU/CLIMS), and run '''main.m'''.
+You will need to download the images (mat format) at [here](https://github.com/CVI-SZU/CLIMS), and run
+'''
+main.m
+'''

 - JPSH: Binary Representation via Jointly Personalized Sparse Hashing (TOMM, 2022).
 - CH: Concatenation hashing: A relative position preserving method for learning binary codes (PR, 2020).